openbox-bio/openbox-bio.github.io/RuleSet_DSL_Full.md

 | 15   | PSA8777 | Eain Yow   | Ng          | MAS     | 1998           | 38 Jalan Ampang, Kuala Lumpur    | 50450    |
 <br>

 Here is a simple set of rules that only specify value types for each column.
-<br>Note that lines starting with `//` are considered comments in RuleSet.
+Note that lines starting with `//` are considered comments in RuleSet.
 Comments may be entered anywhere in the rules file.
 ```dsl
 //Rules to validate squash_playsers.csv
 //These rules specify value type for each column, except for Zip_Code.
 Why do you think value type evaluation has been